nicolaei/master/docs/thesis/source/02_existing_research.md

    is currently connected to, but with a better signal.
 This is typically used for mobile STAs to improve service while roaming.

-In addition to this, some access points have the ability to trigger a scan in order to figure out which channel might be the least congested in the area.
-With this information, the access point might choose to switch channel.
+In addition to this, some access points can trigger a scan in order to figure out which channel might be the least congested in the area.
+Though these implementations typically require the access point to stop serving clients while scanning and are only done when they're deployed.

 Lastly, mobile devices may also use IEEE802.11 beacons to enhance their positioning service by using a database of known access point poisitions such as